 The department's students and residents have many research opportunities in psychiatry and in the basic science areas of neurochemistry, neurophysiology, and electrophysiology.
 The clinical areas of psychology, child psychiatry, and psychotherapy also offer opportunities for research and further study to a limited number of students.

 The department offers a four-year training program approved by the Residency Review Committee of the American Medical Association.
-Training experiences are available at University of Iowa Hospitals and Clinics and at the Iowa City Veterans Health Care System.
+Training experiences are available at University of Iowa Hospitals and Clinics and at the Iowa City VA Health Care System.
 Additional experiences are available at affiliated institutions: Broadlawns Medical Center in Des Moines, the Iowa Medical and Classification Center at Oakdale, the Community Mental Health Center for Mid-Eastern Iowa in Iowa City, and the Independence Mental Health Institute (Iowa Department of Human Services).

 The department also offers an approved two-year residency in child psychiatry.
 Fellowships in geriatrics and psychosomatic medicine are available after residency training.